Mevious/japanese-quiz/README.md

 ----

 This python-based quiz was written to quickly memorize the Hiragana/Katakana/Kanji needed to pass the JLPT examination.
 To run this quiz you will need to have a python environment on your computer.
 You can get this by downloading Anaconda3.
+You need to make sure you have the packages listed in the requirements.txt.
+You should be then be able to open the program using the .bat file.

 Basic Features: